Recent Comments

 irresistible grace

-The teaching that God’s saving grace is effectually applied to those whom he has chosen to save so that their natural enmity toward him disappears and they willingly repent and believe in Jesus.
+The teaching that God’s saving grace is effectually applied to those whom he has chosen to save, causing their natural enmity toward him to disappear so that they willingly repent and believe in Jesus.
 See also effectual call.

 • From scripture: